 If income levels from income generating funds drop, it might be a good time to consider using other sources of capital for cash purposes.
 Income from ISAs is tax free in the UK; bank deposits are another source of ready available cash.
 By turning the drawdown tap off for a while, the pension investment portfolio will have time to recover; short-term pots can be refilled at a later date.

 Pension freedoms allow savers to adjust and manage their income requirements.
 You should consider carefully how much income is taken from pension plans every year, as well as the tax implications of doing so.
 Tax rates and liability change; there is no point paying extra tax when a different approach might create a lower liability.
 For international investors who live in Spain or France, investment products exist which enable significant tax benefits for those who wish to use them for income withdrawals.

 If all the above options have been exhausted, it may be a good time to consider a reduction in spending.
 This might not be a desirable option, but it may be necessary if we want our pension pots to survive for our whole lifetime.

 Sustaining pension income in retirement: Take advice

 The modern-day financial adviser is highly qualified and ready to help.
 The importance of cash-flow modelling is fundamental to accurate and quality retirement advice.
 There is nothing especially mysterious about this as it is essentially just a mathematical exercise.
 An effective cash-flow model should take account of as many variants as possible, including differing levels of portfolio growth, charges, regular and one-off expenses.
-Once your personal model has been created, it’s easy to adjust and amend in accordance to changes in your circumstances over time.
+Once your personal model has been created, it’s easy to adjust and amend in line with changes in your circumstances over time.